Alfresco/docs-alfresco/content-services/latest/develop/extension-inspector.md

 * Parses Alfresco extensions, for example amp or jar files
 * Generates a report on possible overrides
-* Discouraged the use of non-public APIs
+* Discourages the use of non-public APIs
 * Lists Alfresco's third-party libraries

 The Extension Inspector has two main modules.